elastic/apm-integration-testing/QUICKSTART.md

 So when new agents are added we don't have to update these instructions.

-**Bonus**:  With either the `all` or individual methods above, you can also pass a `--with-metricbeat` flag, which will also set up metricbeat.
-One side note here is that you will need to then probably need to set a default index pattern
+**Bonus**:  With either the `all` or individual methods above, you can also pass `--with-metricbeat` or `--with-filebeat` flags, which will also set up appropriate containers and dashboards.
+One side note here is that you will probably need to set a default index pattern.

 #### Status

 Each app gets its own port.
 You can actually hit them with your browser.
 They all have a similar look & feel.

-You can check the status of your APM cluster with `/scripts/compose.py status`, which basically calls :
+You can check the status of your APM cluster with `./scripts/compose.py status`, which basically calls :

 `docker ps --format 'table {{.Names}}\t{{.Ports}}'...`